-There is currently a bill before the legislature that would modify the criteria for safekeeping so that any broker could hold public investments but only to the extent they have SIPC or excess SIPC coverage.
+There is currently a bill before the legislature that would modify the criteria for safekeeping so that any broker could hold public investments, but only to the extent they have SIPC or excess SIPC coverage.
+If enacted this would mean that SIPC coverage becomes as important in legal compliance as it currently is under the accounting standards.